GSEBeLux/gsebelux.eu/content/events/regional22.md

 Parking places will be foreseen and free of charge.

 This year's conference is free of charge, however registration is required. (_No show = 50 euro penalty_)
-Registration will open soon, in the mean time, you can subscribe to our conference mailinglist.

 {{< pretalx event="regional22" >}}